 Students whose tuition is paid by their employer should begin processing requests with their employers well before registration deadlines to ensure that payment is processed.
 If payment is not processed, students will not be able to register for courses.
 Students are ultimately responsible for all costs associated with their registration.

 These opportunities are determined by the employer organized independently of the University.

 Johns Hopkins Engineering for Professionals provides a unique tuition waiver available to qualified Maryland high school STEM teachers.

-Federal financial aid in the form of student loans is available to graduate degree candidates who are enrolled in two or more courses per term.
+At present, the Engineering for Professionals program does not offer scholarships, but as the program continues to grow, more opportunities may become available.
+However, federal financial aid in the form of student loans is available to graduate degree candidates who are enrolled in two or more courses per term.
 To receive these loans, students must complete the Free Application for Federal Student Aid (FAFSA®).

 The mission of The National GEM Consortium is to enhance the value of the nation’s human capital by increasing the participation of underrepresented groups (African Americans, American Indians, and Hispanic Americans) at the master’s and doctoral levels in engineering and science.
 Johns Hopkins Whiting School of Engineering currently participates in the GEM Master’s Fellows Program which, in partnership with an industry sponsor, provides a full tuition waiver in addition to a stipend.

 If awarded, the fellowship is provided for three terms with an option for a fourth-term extension.
 The award includes a full tuition waiver for all courses, matriculation fee, graduation fee, university-sponsored health insurance, and a stipend of $7,000 per term, during the fall and spring terms.
 Tuition will be waived for summer courses as well, but the stipend is not awarded during that term.
 Johns Hopkins Engineering will award up to two GEM fellowships per academic year.